thinkful-ei-tiger/elijah-john-steven-quiz-app/README.md

-### Boilerplate app structure for Quiz App project
+Quiz app made with jQuery